marcransome/Spfy/README.md

 ##Overview
 **Spfy** is a command-line tool for generating [XSPF](http://xspf.org/) playlists from metadata stored in several popular audio formats, and is developed entirely in [Ruby](http://www.ruby-lang.org/).
 It takes one or more local directory paths as input, extracts metadata tags from any audio files that it encounters, and generates a valid XSPF playlist.

+##Prerequisites
+A working Ruby installation version 1.9 or greater is assumed for Spfy to work, but this is outside the scope of this guide.
+For more information refer to the [official installation procedure](http://www.ruby-lang.org/en/downloads/).

 ##Installation
-[TagLib](http://developer.kde.org/~wheeler/taglib.html) is required for spfy to work.
+[TagLib](http://developer.kde.org/~wheeler/taglib.html) is required for Spfy to function.
 Follow the steps below (taken from the [taglib-ruby installation guide](http://robinst.github.com/taglib-ruby/)) to install the necessary files for your respective system type:

 > | System:       |  Command:                          |
 > |---------------|------------------------------------|